Cephalocereus scoparius

-Cephalocereus scoparius is a species of Cephalocereus from Mexico.
+Cephalocereus scoparius is a species of Cephalocereus cactus plant from Mexico.

 Description

 Cephalocereus scoparius grows tree-shaped and candelabra-like with richly branched, ascending shoots that are 8 to 15 centimeters in diameter.
 Growth heights of 6 to 12 meters are achieved.
 The clearly pronounced trunk has a diameter of up to 30 centimeters.
 The 14 to 30 very variable ribs are slightly bumpy and dented between the areoles.
 Its cross section is broadly triangular.
 The one or two central spines are black and turn gray with age.
 They are flattened, somewhat stiff, straight or slightly curved inward and 1.8 to 2.1 centimeters long.
 The usually five to nine flexible marginal spines are slightly curved downwards.
 They are initially dark and become lighter as they age.
 The marginal spines are 5 to 13 millimeters long.
 The flowering part of the shoots located at the top of older shoots is covered with numerous flexible bristles 5 to 13 centimeters long.

 The bell-shaped flowers appear near the tips of the shoots.
 They are reddish, 1.8 to 2.1 centimeters long and reach a diameter of up to 3.1 centimeters.
 Its pericarpel and flower tube are covered with large tubercles and scales that later fall off.
 The spherical red fruits are up to 3 centimeters long.